aiFRIDAY/Basic-C-/README.md

-# Basic-C-
+# Cplusplus Misc
-Some of the Misc programs I tried in the beginner stage og my learning.
+Some of the Misc programs I tried in the beginner stage of my learning.